South Africa is one of the most sophisticated and promising emerging markets globally.

 The potential offered by the South African economy is evident in its diversity of sectors and industries.
 It has a modern and extensive transport infrastructure and labour costs are priced competitively.

-These factors together with the country's significant natural resources have made it a popular investment destination.
+These factors, together with the country's significant natural resources, have made it a popular country for investment.

 South Africa and Withholding Tax

-South Africa levies a withholding tax of 15% on dividends, interest and royalties paid to non residents.
+South Africa generally levies a withholding tax of 15% on dividends, interest and royalties paid to non-residents.
 Holding companies are not subject to this 15% withholding tax.